 55) The Club Captain will maintain a record of all teams’ accumulated match and game points during a competition.
 And also e-mail a report to teams so that they can see where they are in their respective competitions.
 In the event of 2 teams having the same match points for and against the game points will determine their positions on the points table.
 If any of the teams are on equal match and game points at the end of the competition then a playoff will take place at a time and place of the club captain’s choice.

-56) The committee will grade teams into divisions if they deem it necessary for balanced grades. a) At the end of the seasons where “A” and “B” Grades are played separately, the top team in “B” Grade and the bottom team in “A” Grade, taken by the points for and against during the season NOT THE FINALS.
-Similarly the same applies to the bottom B Grade and Top C Grade teams.
-These two teams will change grades. b) Any new team introduced to the competition at the start of the season (after the integrated competition), they are to be introduced in the lower grade.
+56) The committee will grade teams into divisions if they deem it necessary for balanced grades. a) At the end of the seasons where “Premier”, “A” and “B” Grades are played separately, the top team in “A” Grade and the bottom team in “Premier” Grade, taken by the points for and against during the season NOT THE FINALS.
+Similarly the same applies to the bottom “A” Grade and Top “B” Grade teams.
+These two teams will be asked if they wish to change grades and nominate their choice with the Club Captain making the final decision whether to grant this nomination. b) Any new team introduced to the competition at the start of the season (after the integrated competition), they are to be introduced in the lower grade unless the Club Captain determines the strength of the team will be to the detriment of the lower grade in which case the Club Captain may allocate the new team into a higher grade.

 Conduct and Dress